cordcutters/markcord/README.md

 if you do not wish to include the Markcord stylesheet, you could include the code from it in your own stylesheet.

-### Changing regex rules
-If you wish to exclude / include some regex rules, you can change the `markcord.rulesets` array.

-The `markcord.rulesets` array contains any amount of arrays which contain arrays with two elements: the regular expression and the [callback](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_function_as_the_replacement).

-All of the regex rules used can be found in `markcord.regexRules`.

-Markcord will go through all the rulesets and the rules one by one and execute the regex until there are no more matches.
 ### Miscellaneous options
 - `markcord.cdn`: The CDN to load discord emojis from, defaults to `https://cdn.discordapp.com`
 - `markcord.headerOffset`: Offset for header numbers, defaults to `1` (the bigger this value, the smaller the headers)
 - `markcord.cleaner`: The HTML element used for cleaning text.
 You should not change this value unless you know what you are doing.
-- `markcord.allowedProtocols`: Allowed protocols for URLs and masked URLs, defaults to `["https:", "http:"]`